canjs/can-set-legacy/doc/algebra-union.md

   @param  {can-set-legacy/Set} a A set.
   @param  {can-set-legacy/Set} b A set.
   @return {can-set-legacy/Set|Boolean} If an object is returned, it is the union of _A_ and _B_ (_A_ ∪ _B_).
+  - If [can-query-logic.EMPTY] is returned, that means there is no difference or the sets are not comparable.
+  - If [can-query-logic.UNDEFINABLE] is returned, that means that _B_ is a subset of _A_, but no set object can be returned that represents that set.

-  If `false` is returned, it means a union can't be created.
+  - If [can-query-logic.UNKNOWABLE] is returned, that means a result is unable to be determined.